Fijxu/BooyahDocs/README.md

 Unofficial usermade documentation of the v3 API of the streaming platform called booyah

-Since booyah does not provide documentation to its API, I am doing the documentation to make the development of bots (or something else) easier for everyone.
+Since booyah does not provide documentation to its API, I writing this documentation to make the development of bots (or something else) easier for everyone.

-I am not a booyah employee and I am not affiliated with them either (in fact, I hate booyah).
+I am not a booyah employee and I am not affiliated with them either.
 I am just a normal user

 This work is in progress, I will update it when I have time available.
 The booyah api is too extensive to finish it in a few days.